 I had to stop for one minute to soothe myself and when I got back to running, I was completely dried out and near to screaming, but I had to do it.
 Finally, I managed to finish in 3 hours 14 minutes 42 seconds.
 I can’t put into words how happy I was that day.

 Fast forward to Monday, I entered the Boston Marathon as per my age category.
-The luck wasn’t in my favor here as well.
+The luck wasn’t in my favour here as well.
 I knew I was trying my luck, but it was going to be so sore, I had no idea.

-The managed drew the line for selection at 3 hours 8 minute and I was extra on unlucky six minutes.
+The managed drew the line for selection at 3 hours 8 minutes and I was extra on unlucky six minutes.
 I didn’t let another failure get the best of me, because this is life and you can expect to win sometimes and lose the others.
 I once again let my passion fuel me.

 Next Attempt!

 3. Snetterton Race Track Marathon– I entered another marathon on 18th November.
-I had two months to prepare for the Snetterton race track marathon, which was at least 4 to 5K loop flat.
+I had two months to prepare for the Snetterton race track marathon, which was at least a 4 to 5K loop flat.

 I kept my training plan the same as the previous one.
 On the marathon day, I took 2 hours 57 minutes and 59 seconds to finish the run, hence making it my first sub-3 hours marathon.

-On the race day, I got 2 hour 52 minutes and 58 seconds.
+On the race day, I got 2 hours 52 minutes and 58 seconds.
 I was overall 58 and the male was 40+8.
 This ensured again that I had officially become the sub-3 marathon runner.

 I looked back at all my efforts, but there was no stopping me now.
 I was shooting for the stars and beyond.
-My goal immediately shifted to sub 2:45
+My goal immediately shifted to sub-2:45

 5. Gloucester Marathon January 2020 – Sub 2:45 –